 Keeping Washington Clean and Evergreen

-The Air Quality Program (AQP) within the Department of Ecology is looking to fill a Climate Commitment Act Criteria Pollutant Specialist (Environmental Specialist 4) position.
+The Air Quality Program (AQP) within the Department of Ecology is looking to fill a Climate Commitment Act Air Quality Data Analyst (Natural Resource Scientist 3) position.
 This position is located in our Headquarters Office in Lacey, WA.
 Upon hire, you must live within a commutable distance from the duty station.

-As a Criteria Pollutant Specialist, your work will focus on criteria pollutant emissions data and environmental health disparities in support of the Climate Commitment Act (CCA).
+As an Air Quality Data Analyst, your work will focus on criteria pollutant monitoring and emission data, source identification, and health impact assessment aspects of the Climate Commitment Act (CCA).
 The Environmental Justice Review (Section 3) of the Climate Commitment Act directs Ecology to reduce air pollution in Washington communities highly impacted by air pollution.

 The mission of the Air Quality Program is to protect and improve air quality in Washington.
 The Air Quality Program’s vision is clean, healthy air and climate for all of Washington.

 Tele-work options for this position: This position will be eligible to tele-work up to two days per week.
 Applicants with questions about position location options, tele-work, and flexible or compressed schedules are encouraged to reach out to the contact person listed below in “other information.”
 Schedules are dependent upon position needs and are subject to change.